Robstaa/overtime-project/README.md

+# Overtime tracking application
-# Creating an app for keeping track of overtime for a whole team
+Creating an app to keep track of overtime for a whole team including admin functions

 ## To create that app a few gems and frameworks are going to be used:
 - Devise (User authentification)